Longtime Charleston-area antique fixture in final days after 59 years

 Curtain closer

-Charleston Fabrics at 961 Chuck Dawley Blvd. in Sea Island Shopping Center will close Nov.
+Charleston Fabrics at 961 Chuck Dawley Blvd. in Sea Island Shopping Center will go dark Nov.
 30. Beginning Oct.
 29, more than 2,000 rolls of upholstery and drapery fabrics will be marked down 30 percent to 50 percent.
 Display racks also will be for sale.

 Owner Delroy Hibbert said slow sales contributed to his decision to shut down, but he might restart an upholstery business at some point.